OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertTo-Html.md

 ### System.Management.Automation.PSObject

-You can pipe any .NET object to `ConvertTo-Html`.
+You can pipe any object to this cmdlet.

 ## OUTPUTS

-### System.String or System.Xml.XmlDocument
+### System.String

-`ConvertTo-Html` returns series of strings that comprise valid HTML.
+This cmdlet returns an array of strings of HTML representing the converted object.

 ## NOTES